 - LinkedIn: a search on LinkedIn and direct approach.

-- Talent Communities: the use of products such as LiveHire, to easily engage on a daily basis with talent.
+- Talent Communities: the use of HR technology solutions to easily engage on a daily basis with talent.

 3. One Day Recruitment Process

 Here are some tips how to have a short and efficient transactional process:

 - Resume sorting: there is no need to wait with resume sorting until a certain closing date!
 This is an archaic process that doesn’t match the start-up sector.
 Resume sorting should be done on a daily basis (preferably first thing in the morning), by the recruiting manager.

 - All good candidates should be contacted for a phone call on the same day.
 You want to be the first who reaches out to new talent that is ‘on the market,’ not the one that calls when it is already too late, only to discover that the candidate has another offer…

 - Schedule all your interviews as soon as possible.

 - This process can be streamlined even further through the use of HR software that enables you to automate the transactional aspect of the process and search data on keywords that match your perfect candidate